thrawn01/args/README.md

 **NOTE: This is alpha software, the api will continue to evolve**

 ## Introduction
-An argument parser build for distributed services and support for CLI clients and server hot config reloading
+An argument parser built for distributed services with support for CLI clients and server hot config reloading

 ## Development Guide